Frequently Asked Questions About the GACE® Assessments

 GACE Interactive Practice Tests are full-length practice tests that allow you to answer one set of test questions to simulate what you will experience on the actual day of the test.
 After you complete the practice test, you can see if you answered questions correctly or incorrectly and get explanations for the correct answers.

-There is only one practice test with one set of test questions for each GACE test; retaking or repurchasing the same practice test more than once does not give you different practice test questions or change the order in which the questions are delivered.
+There is only one set of test questions in each GACE IPT; retaking or repurchasing the same practice test more than once does not give you different practice test questions or change the order in which the questions are delivered.

 - How do I purchase an Interactive Practice Test (IPT)?